 - (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Partnership.

 /s/ Thomas E. Long

-Thomas E. Long Group Chief Financial Officer
+Thomas E. Long Chief Financial Officer

-A signed original of this written statement required by Section 906 has been provided to and will be retained by Energy Transfer Equity, L.P. and furnished to the Securities and Exchange Commission upon request.
+^{}A signed original of this written statement required by 18 U.S.C.
+Section 1350 has been provided to and will be retained by Energy Transfer Partners, L.P.